bitplane/bitplane.net/log/2026/03/amigainfo/index.md

 ![OS4](os4.webp)

-Somewhere along the way, a new hack called PowerIcons became offical among OS4, MorphOS and AROS.
+Somewhere along the way, a new hack called PowerIcons became official among OS4, MorphOS and AROS.
 These are two concatenated PNG files with .info metadata embedded inside an `icOn` chunk in the first image.
 It was heresy.